 Best Studio Headphones Under $200

 As we step into the higher price ranges, these headphones tend to boast a flatter frequency response that can even be used for mixing and mastering when used with calibration.
-Cans in this range could be an alternative to monitors for home studios on a budget or in a noise-sensitive environment.
+Cans in this range have excellent sound quality and could be an alternative to monitors for home studios on a budget or in a noise-sensitive environment.

-The M50x’s have a solid 15Hz – 20kHz frequency range, a detailed, flat response, and a foldable design that make them popular with traveling musicians.
+The Audio-Technica ATH-M50x’s have a solid 15Hz – 20kHz frequency range, a detailed, flat response, and a foldable ear cups that make them popular with traveling musicians.
 The earcups don’t hold my head as tightly as other pairs I own, which is why I don’t personally use them for vocal tracking, but they are a good choice for mixing when properly calibrated, and at this price they’re a big reason why I put off buying studio monitors for as long as I did.

 Beyerdynamic DT 990 Pro